wbossw/wbossw/README.md

 ### Secur0 Bug Bounty Recognition

-🏅 **Achievement:** ### High Severity Race Condition — QryptLab Vulnerability Disclosure
+🏅 **Achievement: High Severity Race Condition — QryptLab Vulnerability Disclosure**

 📅 **Year:** 2026

 🛡️ Certificate awarded for the responsible disclosure of a **High Severity Race Condition** affecting the QryptLab platform.
-The vulnerability allowed concurrent requests to bypass the intended application logic, potentially resulting in unauthorized actions.
-The finding was responsibly disclosed through the Bug Bounty program and successfully validated by the security team.
+The vulnerability allowed concurrent requests to bypass application logic, potentially resulting in unauthorized actions.
+The finding was responsibly disclosed through the Bug Bounty program and validated by the security team.

 </td>